freman9/ArduinoRed/README.md

 --------
 The ESP devices needs to get the mqttbroker paramters from node-red,

+(you have to set node-red before turning on the ESP)

 instructions:

 create "http in" node with url "/getArduinoRedConfiguration"